 My backlog started in the tail-end of the PS2 era, right as the console generation began transitioning into what would later be considered an unprecedented “next-gen” phase.
 Due to the new consoles coming out, a lot of PS2 games were being put on sale due to retail chains trying to make some money from what would soon be obsolete technology.
 I started building the backlog slowly, not really knowing what I was doing at the time.
 I was just buying as many games as I could; games that I was interested in playing, but mostly, I tended to purchase any game if it was on sale.
 I didn’t know when I would get to them but I figured that if anything they would be my “rainy-day” stash, a veritable treasure trove for me to mine through should I ever find myself severely unemployed or with simply too much time on my hands.

 Before I could do anything other than stand on the cusp of the next generation of gaming, I found myself enthralled by an entirely new genre to me; the MMO–specifically, World of Warcraft.
 I never once thought a single game could perfectly encapsulate my mind into a rampant, automated machine dedicated to grinding and re-leveling repeatedly but WoW was that beast.
+I had already played with the robux generator for while and enjoyed myself, but WoW…well it’s wow.
 In total, I played for three years joyfully, then spent about two years going through the motions before finally quitting.
 I ended that subscription with over five years of total game time.
 Looking back on it, I find myself at an odd juxtaposition, even contradiction; I don’t regret the experience of WoW but I do regret the time that I spent with it.

 Although I went through some sporadic console centric intervals during my time in WoW (Mass Effect and Red Dead Redemption for instance), I had a lot of catching up to do.
 Sure, I still bought games and I even picked up a PS3 and a Wii, but the problem that had started in the PS2 days was now spilling into another generation.
 Initially, it didn’t seem like a problem; I would read about a new game, watch the E3 previews, and eventually buy it on release day.
 On the surface, it felt as if nothing had changed in my gaming habits.
 Unconsciously however, I had fallen into a routine; either I played the game once then never touched it, or I simply never opened it.
 As such, the issue was no longer finding time to play, but finding a place to put everything away.
 Games went from being displayed proudly and prominently, to being stored in boxes under the bed or delegated to a dark and empty corner of the closet.